 Sorption

 “Sorption” is a broad term that includes the adsorption and/or absorption of chemicals with minerals and other solid materials.
 Although the results, such as those shown in Figure 12, appear to minimize the role of sorption in the transport of TCE, there is currently not enough detailed information on the mineralogy and chemistry of the RGA to define the role, if any, of sorption on the transport and fate of TCE and other chlorinated ethenes.
-The remediation of TCE with iron and other iron compounds, on the other hand, suggests that iron minerals and surface coatings in aquifers could contribute to the sorption and abiotic degradation of TCE and other chlorinated ethenes.
+The remediation of TCE with zero valent iron and other iron compounds, on the other hand, suggests that iron minerals and surface coatings in aquifers could contribute to the sorption and abiotic degradation of TCE and other chlorinated ethenes.
 Detailed X-ray diffraction (XRD) and scan electron microscopy (SEM) studies of RGA sediments would be required to identify and estimate the concentrations of any iron or manganese compounds, which could sorb or contribute to the abiotic dechlorination of TCE or other chlorinated ethenes.
 Light microscopy would be required to identify possible amorphous iron or manganese (oxy)(hydr)oxide surface coatings.